 However, the Federal Reserve remains a nervous stock investor’s best friend.
-Officials rushed out front after heavy selling the week prior to last, reminding everyone that they stand ready to rescue the markets with renewed bond purchases and zero interest rates.
-If last week’s resurgence in stock prices is any indication, their rhetoric provided a tremendous comfort.
+Officials rushed out front after heavy selling the week before last, reminding everyone that they stand ready to rescue the markets with renewed bond purchases and zero interest rates.
+If last week’s resurgence in stock prices is any indication, their rhetoric provided tremendous comfort.

 For now, metals are trading negatively correlated with stocks.
 Gold and silver prices rise when fear drives capital out of the equity markets, and fall when greed -- or soothing words from our central bankers -- entices capital back in.

 Eventually, expectations of increasing Fed stimulus should boost metals prices along with stocks.
 Metals may outperform when inflation fears trump hopes for strong economic growth.
 Watch this week’s FOMC meeting announcement for further indications of the Fed’s plans to get serious about reigniting inflation.